stephencenter/PeasantsAscension/README.txt

 ----------------------------------------------------
 Credits:

-    Programmed by TheFrozenMawile
+    Programmed by Stephen Center
-    Ideas & Bug-testing by Starkiller106024, Apollo Kalar, and Vexal Music by Eric Skiff, Ben Landis, and some others Sound FX by TheFrozenMawile and Apollo Kalar
+    Ideas & Bug-testing by Starkiller, Apollo, and Vexal Music by Eric Skiff, Ben Landis, and some others Sound FX by Stephen Center and Apollo

     Full credits can be found in Credits.txt
 ----------------------------------------------------